 Assemble the circuit on a general-purpose PCB and enclose in a suitable case.
 Power to the circuit is obtained from the USB socket using a USB cable.
 You can use an old USB cable for the purpose.
 Cut the ends of the USB cable to get the red and black wires for positive and negative supplies of the circuit.
 Cut the green and white wires of the USB cable and solder the red and black wires to the PCB.
 Use the USB plug at the other end to draw power from the USB socket.
 Fix the unit near the keyboard so you can see the key buttons easily.

-For more exciting circuit articles: click here
+Check more exciting project circuits: click here